buckets/relay/README.md

 ## Deployment to fly.io

 If you'd like to run a relay server on [fly.io](https://fly.io/), sign up for the service then do one of the following.
-If you'd like to host somewhere else, look at the Dockerfiles in `docker/`
+If you'd like to host somewhere else, you could use the Dockerfiles in [docker/](./docker/) as a starting point.

 ### Single-user mode